Speaker's MessageRana Muhammad Iqbal Khan

 11. Recovery from the User.- If a book or other publication is not returned to the Library within a period of three months from the date of its issue, the same shall be presumed to have been lost and thereafter necessary recovery at source shall be started.

 12. Prohibition.- Marking of any kind, underlining and writing on a book is strictly prohibited.

 13. Responsibility of a User.- The user who borrows a book will be responsible for any injury or damage to the book on loan with him/her and Librarian may call upon the user either to replace the book or pay for the damage.

 14. Suggestion Book.- A suggestion book shall be kept in the Library in which the Members/Users may record their suggestions, if any.
 The Librarian shall, from time to time, bring to the notice of the Secretary the suggestions made by the Members/Users.

 15. Silence.- Users shall observe complete silence in the Library.

 16. Smoking etc.- Smoking, taking of meals and refreshments is forbidden in all parts of the Library.

 17. Repeal: The existing Rules for the Punjab Assembly Library are hereby repealed.

-- 2. Which was the first law passed by the Punjab Assembly?
+- 6. Who was the first elected Deputy Speaker of the Punjab Assembly?

-- 2. What is the number of quorum required for a sitting of the House?
+- 1. What is the total number of seats of the Punjab Assembly?